Optum/dce/docs/index.md

-# Disposable Cloud Environments (DCE)
+# Disposable Cloud Environment (DCE)

-The Disposable Cloud Environments (DCE) provide temporary, limited Amazon Web Services (AWS) accounts.
+The Disposable Cloud Environment (DCE) provide temporary, limited Amazon Web Services (AWS) accounts.
 Accounts can be "leased" for a period of time or up to a pre-determined budget amount.
 When the period of time is reached or the maximum budgeted amount is exceeded, the lease is